Installment Loans for Fertility and Adoption

 Interestingly, the American Medical Association has in the past advised doctors to “protect their own financial interests” by not extending credit to fertility patients.
 However, enough doctors (and their partner lenders) have turned away from that advice that a significant market for fertility installment loans exists.

 Jacoby presents the example of a 42-year-old woman of modest income who applied for a $20,000 Capital One Fertility installment loan for in vitro fertilization (IVF) where the eggs come from a younger woman.
-The applicant discovers in minutes whether she’s approved for the fertility loan.
+The consumer discovers in minutes whether she’s approved for the fertility loan.

 Bank of America and JP Morgan Chase offer installment loans for similar amounts, but they are adoption loans.
 Depending upon the procedure and specific details, collateral may be required.
-That collateral can frequently be as large as the applicant’s home.
-For those borrowers searching for the best rates, there are a variety of specialized nonprofits that can help, provided the prospective parents meet the criteria of the installment loan organization (i.e. religious affinity, marital status, sexual orientation, etc).
+That collateral can frequently be as large as the consumer’s home.
+For those borrowers searching for the terms, there are a variety of specialized nonprofits that can help, provided the prospective parents meet the criteria of the installment loan organization (i.e. religious affinity, marital status, sexual orientation, etc).
 Controversy aside, they have the right in America as private organizations to establish such requirements.

 Regulation in its Infancy